On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series: Symmetry and functional equations

 \subsection{Functional equations}

-In local contexts of Poincaré series associated with semigroups of values of a curve singularity, for instance, or zeta functions associated with local singular rings, one usually has functional equations when the base ring is Gorenstein (see \cite{de2} and \cite{stohr}).
-In our global context the same holds for complete intersections.
+Poincar\'e series associated with value se\-migroups of curve singularities, or zeta functions associated with local singular rings, satisfy functional equations whenever the base ring is Gorenstein (see \cite{de2} and \cite{stohr}; also \cite{mozu}).
+The same holds in our global context for complete intersections.